LarsK4nis/Automation-Login-Website/README.md

 ```

 ## Driver Installation
-In this website you're gonna find several SO and versions.
+In this website you're gonna find several SO and versions for ChromeWebDriver.
 Choose which fits with you.
 * [Chromium](https://chromedriver.chromium.org/downloads)